-- •• Permitting one 30-day delinquency within the preceding twelve months on the Mortgage being refinanced, provided that the delinquency did not occur within the preceding six months; - •• Providing that at least one borrower has a verified source of income; - •• Removing the requirement that the occupancy under the Mortgage being refinanced and the occupancy under the Relief Refinance Mortgage be the same; and - •• Servicers generally may target Mortgages owned or securitized by us for refinancing, provided that the Servicer simultaneously applies the same advertising and solicitation activities to mortgages owned or securitized by Fannie Mae that are eligible to be refinanced under the HARP initiative.
-Our other limitations on targeted solicitations of Mortgages owned or securitized by us remain unchanged.
+- •• Permitting one 30-day delinquency within the preceding twelve months on the Mortgage being refinanced, provided that the delinquency did not occur within the preceding six months; - Providing that at least one borrower had a verified source of income; - •• Removing the requirement that the occupancy under the Mortgage being refinanced and the occupancy under the Relief Refinance Mortgage be the same; and - •• Servicers generally could target Mortgages owned or securitized by us for refinancing, provided that the Servicer simultaneously applied the same advertising and solicitation activities to mortgages owned or securitized by Fannie Mae that were eligible to be refinanced under the HARP initiative.
+Our other limitations on targeted solicitations of Mortgages owned or securitized by us remained unchanged.

-Borrowers who have refinanced once under the Relief Refinance Program are not eligible for additional refinancings under the program unless we purchased their Mortgages prior to June 1, 2009.
-Participation by lenders and servicers in the HARP initiative and our Relief Refinance Program is voluntary and we cannot predict the effect of the above measures on the rate on prepayments of the Mortgages backing our PCs.
+Borrowers who had refinanced once under the Relief Refinance Program were not eligible for additional refinancings under the program unless we had purchased their Mortgages prior to June 1, 2009.
+Participation by lenders and servicers in the HARP initiative and our Relief Refinance Program was voluntary and we cannot predict the effect of the above measures on the rate on prepayments of the Mortgages backing our MBS.

-Underwriting procedures for Relief Refinance Mortgages are limited in many cases, and such procedures generally do not include all of the changes in underwriting standards we have implemented since 2008.
+Underwriting procedures for Relief Refinance Mortgages were limited in many cases, and such procedures generally did not include all of the changes in underwriting standards we have implemented since 2008.
 As a result, Relief Refinance Mortgages generally may reflect many of the credit risk attributes of the original loans.